ravachol/kew/README.md

  * Auto-Resume.
  * Linux, FreeBSD, Android, macOS, Windows and others.

- *kew displays it's status in Discord by default, but this can be disabled both in Discord and in the kew config file kewrc.
+ *kew can display your listening status in Discord, but this is opt-in since v4.1.3.

  ## ⚠️ This repository has moved to Codeberg!
 Active development and issue tracking now happens at [Codeberg](https://codeberg.org/ravachol/kew).